tomitan100/org.openhab.binding.bom/README.md

 - IDR703 - 128 km
 - IDR704 - 64 km

-In the configuration screen as shown below, typically you would only care about changing the Product ID to the one you would like to show, and turning on Generated animated GIF.
+In the configuration screen typically you would only care about changing the Product ID to the one you would like to show, and turning on Generated animated GIF.

 <img src="https://github.com/tomitan100/org.openhab.binding.bom/blob/master/doc/configuration-image-sources.png?raw=true" />
 <img src="https://github.com/tomitan100/org.openhab.binding.bom/blob/master/doc/configuration-image-generation.png?raw=true" />

-On this screen you also have the option to modify the layer ordering, add additional layer, generate PNG images, change the delay between GIF images in the animated gif, enable GIF looping, apply post processing to the image, change image output path and output filename.
+On this screen you also have the option to modify the layer ordering, add additional layer, generate PNG images, generate animated GIF, change the delay between GIF images in the animated gif, enable GIF looping, enable local timestamp, configure local timestamp proerties, apply post processing to the image, change image output path and output filename.

 __Image Layers Configuration__

 Each layer is separated by a semicolon and each setting for the layer is separated by a comma.
 The order of the layer determines the layer merge order.

 Each layer at minimum must contain the full image file name.
-The layer where each of the series/sequence images to be assigned must be named `${series}`.
+The layer where each of the series/sequence image to be merged must be named `${series}`.

 For example (taken from default configuration):

-`image=${pid}.background.png; image=${pid}.topography.png; image=${series}; image=${pid}.locations.png; image=${pid}.range.png`
+`image=IDR.legend.0.png; image=${pid}.background.png; image=${pid}.topography.png; image=${series}; image=${pid}.locations.png; image=${pid}.range.png`

 Explanation:
-- There are five layers that make up the final image: background, topography, ${series} image, locations and range.
+- There are six layers that make up the final image: legend, background, topography, ${series} image, locations and range.
+- `${pid}` is the placeholder for product ID and gets replaced by the product ID you entered in the product ID field.
+If your product ID is IDR701 then it is equivalent to type in image=IDR701.background.png as the first layer.
 - Layer 1 will be obscured by layer 2, layer 2 will be obscured by layer 3, and so on.
 - Layer 3, `image=${series}`, is the placeholder for the image series.
-- `${pid}` is the placeholder for product ID.
-If your product ID is IDR701 then it is equivalent to use image=IDR701.background.png as the first layer.
 - These images are sourced from ftp://ftp.bom.gov.au/anon/gen/radar_transparencies/ by default.
-You can specify a URL instead to include images from sources.
-Other transparancies available from the BOM ftp site are: `${pid}.wthrDistricts.png`, `${pid}.waterways.png`, `${pid}.roads.png`, `${pid}.rail.png`, `${pid}.catchments.png`.
-To see what else are available go to the FTP directory.
+You can specify a URL instead to merge images from other sources.
+- Other transparancies available from the BOM ftp site are: `${pid}.wthrDistricts.png`, `${pid}.waterways.png`, `${pid}.roads.png`, `${pid}.rail.png`, `${pid}.catchments.png`.
+Including/excluding these transparencies is equivalent to toggling these feature on/off on the BOM website.
-- When using _Rainfall_ series, you must not use `${pid}` as there does not seem to be equivalently named transparencies.
-You will have to use one of the radar product codes in the layers configuration.
+- When using _Rainfall_ series, you must not use `${pid}` placeholder as there is no matching transparencies.
+You will have to hard-code the name of the transparencies you would like to use..
 - It is possible to add image processing operation for each layer.
 See below for more details.

 Supported image sources: